GED Scoring Chart

-The GED scores are calculated on the basis of the random scores of high school seniors, who took their exam during the spring of their graduation period.
+The scores are calculated on the basis of the random scores of high school seniors, who took their exam during the spring of their graduation period.
 These seniors are individuals who satisfy the basic graduation requirements.
-The GED scores and percentile ranks of an individual can be used as factors to determine an individual's skill and capacity in comparison with a current high school senior.
-The GED scoring chart contains your GED section scores along with other information like, standard score total, battery average, etc. In the following article, we shall discuss about the GED scoring chart and examine the process to interpret this chart.
+The scores and percentile ranks of an individual can be used as factors to determine an individual's skill and capacity in comparison with a current high school senior.
+The scoring chart contains your scores in each section along with other information like, standard score total, battery average, etc. In the following article, we shall discuss about the mark sheet that you receive and examine the process to interpret this chart.

 GED Scoring Chart:

-The GED scoring chart displays your scores in five sections of the GED.
-There are some prominent columns in your GED score report, which illustrate your skill level.
+The score card displays your scores in all the sections.
+There are some prominent columns in your report, which illustrate your skill level.
 Let us discuss these columns in the following points:

-- Standard Score: In this column of the GED scoring chart, you receive your standard scores for each test.
+- Standard Score: In this column, you receive your standard scores for each test.
 Generally, a standard score of 410 is considered as the passing score for that section.
 The average score is calculated by taking into account the total standard score and the passing average score is 450.

 - Percentile Rank: This column shows the test taker's skill level when compared to graduating seniors.
 The percentile rank shows the percentage of seniors who scored below or above the test taker.
 A percentile rank of 82 (say in the Science section) would suggest that the test taker scored better than 82 percent of the graduating seniors.

-- Standard Score Total: This column of the GED scoring chart shows the sum of all the standard scores earned by the test taker.
+- Standard Score Total: It shows the sum of all the standard scores earned by the test taker.

-- Battery Average: In this section, the average of all total standard scores of all the tests is given.
+- Battery Average: Here, the average of all total standard scores of all the tests is given.
 The battery average score displays certain aspects of the test taker, such as the skills in interaction, data treatment, solving questions and capacity to solve critical questions.
-It also shows the skill level in each of the five sections of GED.
+It also shows the skill level in each of the five sections.
 The skill level suggests your capacity to handle workplaces and high school courses.

 How to Interpret the GED Scoring Chart?

-Your GED score depends on the number of correctly answered questions and your essay points.
-A combination of these two would provide you your standard GED score.
-You can find out this conversion chart online or in certain GED prep books.
-It is very simple really to interpret a GED scoring chart.
+Your score depends on the number of correctly answered questions and your essay points.
+A combination of these two would provide you your standard score.
+You can find out this conversion chart online or in certain books.
+It is very simple really to interpret the chart.

 Links to GED Scoring Chart:

-The GED scoring chart tells a lot about your capacity, capability, and knowledge about basic subjects in academics.
-You might be anxious to know your GED score before you receive the GED report card.
-In such cases, you can use the GED conversion charts to know your GED score.
-However, if you know your GED score, you can use the GED score convertors to know about your percentile ranking and GPA, etc.
+The chart tells a lot about your capacity, capability, and knowledge about basic subjects in academics.
+You might be anxious to know your score before you receive the report card.
+In such cases, you can use the conversion charts to know your score.
+However, if you know your score, you can use the convertors to know about your percentile ranking and GPA, etc.